bhanquier/neuroSound/README.md

 3. **Adaptive Normalization** - -1dB headroom for optimal VBR encoding
 4. **Multi-Resolution Tonality** - Hybrid 50ms + 1s FFT for better content analysis

 *Note: Effectiveness varies with content.
-Silence-heavy and quasi-mono audio benefit most.*
+Silence-heavy and quasi-mono audio benefit most.
+Dense modern music sees ~10% improvement over standard MP3 VBR.*

+---

+## ⚠️ Technical Scope & Limitations

+**What this project is:**
+- 🎓 Educational demonstration of content-aware audio optimization
+- 🔬 R&D exploration of intelligent preprocessing for lossy codecs
+- 📦 Practical tool for specific archiving use cases (podcast, classical)

+**What this project is NOT:**
+- ❌ General-purpose codec replacement for all audio types
+- ❌ Better than Opus/AAC for streaming music
+- ❌ Professional-grade lossless compression
+- ❌ Suitable for real-time/low-latency applications

+**Performance reality:**
+- Podcast/classical: 2-3x better than standard MP3 VBR
+- Dense modern music: ~10% improvement (marginal)
+- Already-compressed audio: Minimal to no benefit

 ### 📊 Performance Progression